-Israel-Hamas truce in Gaza extended by two days, says mediator Qatar
+Gaza truce extended by two days, Qatar and Hamas say

-Hamas official tells Al Jazeera the group hopes to extend the truce even further and put an end to the Israel-Hamas war.
+Hamas official says the group hopes to extend the truce even further and put an end to the Israel-Hamas war.

-A humanitarian pause in fighting between Israel and Hamas will extend by two days, mediator Qatar and Hamas have said, hours before an initial four-day truce in Gaza was set to expire.
+A humanitarian pause in fighting between Israel and Hamas will be extended by two days, mediator Qatar and Hamas say, hours before an initial four-day truce in Gaza had been set to expire.

-“The State of Qatar announces that, as part of the ongoing mediation, an agreement has been reached to extend the humanitarian truce for an additional two days in the Gaza Strip,” Qatari foreign ministry spokesman Majed Al Ansari said on X, formerly Twitter, on Monday.
+“The State of Qatar announces that, as part of the ongoing mediation, an agreement has been reached to extend the humanitarian truce for an additional two days in the Gaza Strip,” Qatari Ministry of Foreign Affairs spokesman Majed al-Ansari said on X, formerly Twitter, on Monday.

 Keep readinglist of 3 items